whitemark1/EBomber/README.md

 # EBomber
-this is for educational purpose only...do not use for harm anyone...If so, we are not responsible
+this is for educational purpose only...do not use for harm anyone...If you do any harmfull work, we are not responsible

 # **Working for linux,windows and termux**